MECHANICAL TELEVISION LINK INDEX

 Developing project.
 Schematics & theory.

-Spectrac.
+Television Spectrac.
 Two-color conversion of Col-R-Tel.
-Orange & cyan NTSC.
+Orange & teal NTSC.

 History of two-color TV & film.
 Discussion of two-color gamut.
 Edwin Land's Retinex.